°F

 Cloud Info Low Level Clouds form at land surface - 7,000 ft (0 - 2 km)

-Clouds are also classifed by appearance containing the following words:
+Clouds are also classified by appearance containing the following words:

 Cirrus - wispy and thin.